nehalkhan2410/General/JavaScript/JavaScriptLoading.md

 So to not halt the process of loading of the HTML content and make the loading of the whole page to be quicker, we can make use of either `async` or `defer` based on the requirement.

-Below is a short description of how the three ways of loading javascript take place and also in which case can either of them be used:
+### **A short description of how the three ways of loading javascript take place and also in which case can either of them can be used**

 <img src="./images/Script_Loading_Differences.png" alt="javascript loading differences" style="width:70%;padding:0 15%;"/>

-1. In the normal way of loading the script just stops parsing the page once it reaches the script tag, and once it is downloaded and executed then the rest of the parsing takes place.
+In the `normal` way of loading, the script stops parsing the page once it reaches the script tag, and once it is downloaded and executed, then the rest of the parsing takes place.

 ```html
 <!DOCTYPE html>